rserna2010/flask_beanstalk/README.md

 eb delete # delete the app
 ```

-Other helpful hints.
+**Other Helpful Hints**
-* When deploying a python app, use a requirements.txt file to upload modules
+* When deploying a python app, use a requirements.txt file to upload modules (they will be automatically installed when deployed
+* To change the configuration options edit the optionsettings file in the .elasticbeanstalk directory .
+ * You can also set environment variables in this file (or in the configuration section of the management console as a key pair)